Margaret Dix

 When asked why she chose a medical career, Margaret would reply: “Because a woman cannot be a clergyman!”

-- Margaret’s supervisors recognised her competence and allowed her to perform tonsillectomy procedures.
+- 1937 – MBBS, Royal Free Hospital School of Medicine; began training as a surgeon.
+Her supervisors recognised her competence and allowed her to perform tonsillectomy procedures.

-- In 1940 Margaret’s surgical career was cut short when she sustained injuries to the face in an air-raid during the Blitz – Margaret suffered facial disfigurement, a torn eardrum and fragments of glass lodged in her eyes which prevented her from continuing as a surgeon.
+- 1940 – Injured in Blitz, ending surgical career.
+Margaret suffered facial disfigurement, a torn eardrum and fragments of glass lodged in her eyes which prevented her from continuing as a surgeon.

 - Alongside otologist Charles Skinner Hallpike, she studied and practiced neuro-otology – a new branch of medicine at the time – and carried out research on deafness in ex-servicemen.

-- In 1965 Margaret was appointed Honorary Consultant to the National Hospital and worked there until her retirement in 1976.
+- 1965 – Appointed Honorary Consultant, National Hospital, and worked there until her retirement in 1976

 Medical Eponyms